 For many Lytics’ customers, this is one of the first use cases they tackle because of the immediate ROI/savings.

-One of the core competencies of CDPs is the ability to build real-time profiles based on all first party attributes of an individual.
-This means web behavior, email interactions, past purchases, loyalty membership, etc… Lytics provides a real-time profile API that allows QSRs to pass an individual’s profile and preferences through to their in-store kiosk systems.
+One of the core competencies of CDPs is the ability to build real-time profiles based on all first-party attributes of an individual.
+This means web behavior, email interactions, past purchases, loyalty membership, etc.

-As restaurant kiosks become more and more prevalent, the ability to pass an individual’s profile through to the kiosk enables companies to extend “personalization” past the online world and into their in-store experiences.
+Lytics provides a real-time profile API that allows QSRs to pass an individual’s profile and preferences through to their in-store kiosk systems.
+And as restaurant kiosks become more and more prevalent, the ability to pass an individual’s profile through to the kiosk enables companies to extend personalization past the online world and into their in-store experiences.

-Think: Only showing vegetarian options on the display to people who don’t eat meat.
+For example: only showing vegetarian options on the display to people who don’t eat meat.

 For many QSRs, a large part of the answer comes from CDPs.
 Without a CDP in place, a coordinated multi-channel campaign is next to impossible.
 Here’s a short list of features from CDPs, like Lytics, that make it a reality:

-As QSRs begin to move towards online ordering, eCommerce, online loyalty programs, etc… the ability to coordinate downstream campaigns across email, push, ads, and onsite messaging will quickly become table stakes.
+As QSRs begin to move towards online ordering, eCommerce, online loyalty programs, etc., the ability to coordinate downstream campaigns across email, push, ads and onsite messaging will quickly become table stakes.